 Then came the reviews.

-The Review That Hit Hard
+The Bad Review That Hit Hard

 I logged into the system immediately afterward to check out the feedback, and the first review I saw was great—super positive, with multiple exclamation marks.
 My heart swelled a little.
 But then came the second review: a sad face emoji and the words, “Not relevant to me and delivered with a lot of judgment.”